 Any person who wants to undertake works in the road reserve must obtain consent from the relevant road authority.
 For works on local roads a permit must be obtained from Council.
-For works beside arterial roads, a permit from VicRoads is also required.
+For works beside arterial roads, a permit from Department of Transport is also required.